-Whitman College relies heavily on student employees to help provide fast and efficient work to the campus community.
+Whitman College relies heavily on student employees to provide high quality work to the campus community.
 As a hiring supervisor on campus, you have the unique opportunity to assist students in gaining professional experience while they work to meet financial obligations.

-While campus jobs at Whitman are often open to all students, college offices and departments are expected to place a priority on hiring students with a work study award in their financial aid offer.
+While campus jobs at Whitman are often open to all students, college offices and departments are expected to place high priority on hiring students with a work study award.
 We have several resources to assist hiring supervisors in determining work eligibility of current students, which can be found in this handbook.

-As a hiring supervisor at Whitman College, your responsibilities include training student employees in all job-related tasks and safety procedures, monitoring their attendance and job performance, and approving their timesheets, as well as helping students develop skills that will aid them in their professional growth.
+As a hiring supervisor at Whitman College, your responsibilities include training student employees in all job-related tasks and safety procedures, monitoring their attendance and job performance, approving their timesheets, and helping students develop skills that will aid them in their professional growth.
 Please read this handbook thoroughly, and refer to it often.

 Whitman College is building a diverse academic community of highly qualified students, faculty, and staff.
 Diversity in all its forms is fundamentally important to the character and mission of Whitman College.
 The college provides equal employment opportunities to all employees and applicants for employment without regard to race, color, sex, gender, religion, age, marital status, national origin, disability, veteran's status, sexual orientation, gender identity, or any other basis prohibited by applicable federal, state, or local laws.

-Information from the Human Resources Office
+Information from the Office of Human Resources